 – Emily Holden, Environment Reporter, Guardian US

-The Climate Impact Lab is rapidly making its mark on the research community, having already provided the first-ever estimates of the effect of climate change on total energy consumption globally, the most detailed and comprehensive empirical analysis ever produced of the susceptibility of crops to high temperatures, the first-ever methodology for evaluating the property-level impact of storm surge and wind damage; the largest dataset ever assembled on migration; the first estimates to capture the loss of productivity of the workforce due to climate change; and, one of the first fully empirically derived measures of willingness-to-pay to avoid climate change impacts on mortality.
+The Climate Impact Lab is rapidly making its mark on the research community, having already provided the first-ever estimates of the effect of climate change on total energy consumption globally; the most detailed and comprehensive empirical analysis of the susceptibility of crops to high temperatures; the first-ever methodology for evaluating the property-level impact of storm surge and wind damage; the largest dataset ever assembled on migration; the first estimates to capture the loss of productivity of the workforce due to climate change; and, one of the first fully empirically derived measures of willingness-to-pay to avoid climate change impacts on mortality.

 As the Lab blazes new trails in climate research, it is equally committed to educating policymakers, business leaders, and the public about their exposure to climate risks and helping to inform adaptation efforts.
 This effort includes producing the tools needed to guide decisions.
 The Lab is developing a web-based Impact Map that allows users to view projections of the number of hot days for the communities where they live.
 Additionally, users can view the impact climate change will have on mortality and energy costs, in terms of GDP lost or gained.
 Moving forward, users will be able to see the costs of infrastructure damage due to storms and sea-level rise along their coastline, the link between temperatures and public health in the urban area where they live, and the need for new crop rotations or crop switching as temperature and rainfall conditions change in their area.